How to Make Golden Raisins

 Making your own raisins for adding to a morning meal or to snack on over lunch with a bit of goat cheese can be a simple and delicious treat that’s worth the effort, even if just once for a fun learning experience!
 A few hours in a low heat oven caramelizes the skins and adds rich flavor to the raisins.
 These are insurmountably better than your off-the-shelf dried out lunch box raisins.
 A simple recipe for gin soaked raisins follows.
 Did you know that a handful of gin soaked "drunken" raisins a day may even help with arthritis?

-Make raisins – Spread the raisins on a parchment lined rimmed baking sheet.
-Bake about 4 hours, checking every hour, until the grapes have shriveled.
+Make raisins – Spread the grapes on a parchment lined rimmed baking sheet.
+Pierce with a knife.
+Bake 5-6 hours, checking every hour, until the grapes have shriveled.
 Turn the oven off and let the raisins dry overnight in the oven.
 Alternately, a dehydrator can be used, which could take between 10-12 hours at 115˚.

-Make gin soaked golden raisins – In a quart mason jar, add 2 cups of golden raisins.
-Fill the jar with gin, seal and store in a cool dark place about one week.
+Make gin soaked golden raisins – In a quart mason jar or other container, add 2 cups of golden raisins.
+Fill the jar with gin, seal and store in a cool dark place, i.e., your refrigerator.
 Note: Make sure your gin is made from juniper berries.

 - 3 large bunches green seedless, cotton candy or Muscat grapes, washed and stemmed